 Poll Everywhere facilitates every live or virtual training session that can help workers boost their knowledge and skills.
 It supports interaction and enables getting feedback right away.
 You can post polls that participants can answer at any time through their phones or web, or start discussions and dialogues.
 In this way, everyone is included and can contribute to the learning process.
 The paid accounts get additional features, but the platform offers a lot of free options regardless.

 10. SoftChalk Cloud

-Sign up to EdApp seamlessly and for free today!
+Sign up for free to EdApp and start using the best free instructional design software tool today!